Emanuel-Boaventura/get-cep/README.md

 ## How to use

+You can access [this link](https://get-cep.vercel.app/) to view the project already working on the internet or follow the steps below to download the repository and run it locally.

 ```bash
 # clone this repo and access its folder
 $ git clone https://github.com/Emanuel-Boaventura/get-cep.git && cd get-cep